csc-training/geocomputing/rahti/pouta_docker_factory.md

 ## Install OpenShift command line tool
 Besides the graphical interface to interact with the Rahti's platform, you will neet to offten work with the OpenShift CLI tools from the command line.

+The instructions below are for Ubuntu systems, tested on Ubuntu 16.04.

 Install some basic tools:
 ```shell
 sudo apt -y install python-pip && pip install --upgrade pip && pip install python-swiftclient